 But, then again there are always a few bad apples.

-So, I ask everyone to be mindful and respectful of the plugin developers that work so hard providing great plugins to a great CMS.
+So, I ask everyone to be mindful and respectful of the plugin developers that work so hard providing great plugins for a great CMS.

 In closing I say “Thanks!” to all of the developers out there that are making free plugins and providing support.
 I appreciate your hard work, and my website benefits because of what you do.